AmazeeLabs/silverback-mono/packages/composer/amazeelabs/graphql_directives/README.md

 ### Default values

 Since Drupal's data structures can't guarantee integrity, the graphql schema will enforce default values as much as possible.
-Whenever a type is annotated as non-nullable, it attempts to apply a default value if the value is `null`.
+Whenever a type is used in a non-nullable position (no `!` at the end ), it attempts to apply a default value if the value is `null`.
 The default value is determined by the type, e.g. `0` for `Int`, `false` for `Boolean`, `""` for `String` and `[]` for list types like `[String!]!`.

-For custom types, interface, unions or scalars, the `@default` directive can be used to start a directive chain that defines a default value.
+For custom types, interface, unions or scalars, the `@default` directive can be used to start a directive chain that generates a default value.

 ```graphql
 scalar MyScalar @default @value(json: "\"bar\"")